Legenddigital/legenddigitaliton/README.md

 ```

 ## Setting up your development environment
-The following steps will help you configure your decrediton development environment and reduce future startup times.
+The following steps will help you configure your legenddigitaliton development environment and reduce future startup times.

 ### Wallet
 When you launch legenddigitaliton, you will be prompted to select a wallet to use.
 Select your wallet or create a new one using the in-app wizard.
 Be sure to save your seed and make your password memorable.

-### Decred Node
+### Legenddigital Node
-It will be helpful to you to run the Decred node in a separate process and simply attach to it between legenddigitaliton restarts.
+It will be helpful to you to run the Legenddigital node in a separate process and simply attach to it between legenddigitaliton restarts.
 In order to see the advanced daemon configuration options you open your ```config.json``` and set the ```daemon_start_advanced``` flag to ```true``` as follows:

 ```"daemon_start_advanced": true,```